White Stag (clothing): The Warnaco years

 In 1986, former Warnaco executive Linda J. Wachner engineered a $550 million hostile takeover of Warnaco and began streamlining the company.
 White Stag was reorganized with other activewear lines, including Speedo, into a new company, Authentic Fitness Corporation, which went public in 1992.
 The company grew through the 1990s, but saddled with debt from other acquisitions and mergers, Warnaco filed for Chapter 11 protection in 2000.

 Walmart label

-After Warnaco emerged from bankruptcy in 2003, it sold the White Stag trademark to Wal-Mart.
-For a time Wal-Mart used the trademark on a line of women's casual clothing, footwear, and basic jewelry.
+After Warnaco emerged from bankruptcy in 2003, it sold the White Stag trademark to Walmart.
+For a time Walmart used the trademark on a line of women's casual clothing, footwear, and basic jewelry.